|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Heat oven to 275 degreees Fahrenheit.
 Cut bread into cubes – large cubes will do fine, you don't have to cut it into tiny cubes.
 Arrange the bread in a single layer on a large baking sheet or roasting pan, with the crust side down on the surface.
 Place in oven and toast the bread for 45 minutes at 275 degrees to dry it out.
 This can be done hours or even a couple of days before making the stuffing.
 After the bread comes out of the oven, it won't seem as dry and hard as croutons.
 It's actually not necessary to dry the bread out until it has no moisture at all, though you can dry it completely if you want.
 All that's necessary is for the bread to be dry enough that it will absorb the stuffing mixture and give a very tasty bread pudding.
 If the bread needs to be stored for a while, just keep it in sealed plastic containers or bags until it is ready to be used.

 The rule to produce a stuffing that isn't too dry or too moist is: equal weights to bread and liquid.
-For every 8 ounces of bread, use 1 cup (8 ounces) of chicken stock.
-If you're using store-bought dried bread mix, such as croutons or dried stuffing mix, increase the liquid to double the weight of the dried bread: 8 ounces of dried bread will require 16 ounces (2 cups) of liquid.
+For every 8 ounces of stale or oven-toasted bread, use 1 cup (8 ounces) of chicken stock.
+If you're using something completely dehydrated such as store-bought dried bread mix, croutons or dried stuffing mix, increase the liquid to double the weight of the dried bread: 8 ounces of dried bread will require 16 ounces (2 cups) of liquid.

 When it's time to make the stuffing, heat the oven to 350 degrees Fahrenheit.